The Java ME

 While the red key terminates the running MIDlet by calling the

-method, invoking the Exit
+destroyApp(true) method, invoking the Exit command by

-soft key sends a command event to the application's
+pressing the Exit soft key sends a command event to the application's

-method, which you can implement to exit or doing
+commandAction method, which you can implement to exit or doing

 something else.